MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Next, you'll distribute code from *MiniportInitializeEx* into the appropriate WDF event callback handlers, several of which are optional.
 For details on the callback sequence, see [Power-Up Sequence for an Network Adapter WDF Client Driver](power-up-sequence-for-ndis-wdf-client-driver.md).

-In general, callbacks you'll need to provide are:
+In general, you'll need to provide these callbacks:

 - [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693)
 - [*EVT_WDF_DEVICE_PREPARE_HARDWARE*](https://msdn.microsoft.com/library/windows/hardware/ff540880)
 - [*EVT_WDF_DEVICE_D0_ENTRY*](https://msdn.microsoft.com/library/windows/hardware/ff540848)

-While you may need to provide optional event handlers specific to the device, there are only a few requirements that the client driver must meet in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693).
+While you may need to provide optional event handlers specific to your device, there are only a few requirements that the client driver must meet in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693).

-### Creating the NETADAPTER Object
+### Creating the NETADAPTER object

 In [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693), your driver should do the following: